readmeio/api/.github/CONTRIBUTING.md

 #### `mock.json`

 This file is what is going to tell our test suite what endpoints your API test will be accessing so we can mock out those requests for you.
-Behind the scenes we use the amazing [`fetch-mock`](https://npm.im/fetch-mock) library for this.
+Behind the scenes we the [`fetch-mock`](https://npm.im/fetch-mock) library for this.
 Say you have the following snippet:

 ```js